udden89/SuperFarmer/README.txt

 - Added some start attributes into Animal class
 - Added a start of an game loop.
-- Added some start attributes into Player class.
+- Added some start attributes into player class.
 - Added a few functions in InputAndOutputFunctions class.
-- Added "settingUpTheGame" function in Game class.
+- Added "settingUpTheGame" function in game class.
 - Added some more classes (CAM = calculations and menus)